 Sins of a Solar Empire: Rebellion

-Played across a user-defined network of stars, players begin forging an empire around the gravity wells of planets with shipyards, research outposts, extractors, and defence systems, then assembling fleets combining frigates, corvettes, cruisers, and capital ships to map and eventually conquer neighbouring systems.
+Sins of Solar Empire: Rebellion is played across a user-defined network of stars.
+Players begin forging an empire around the gravity wells of planets with shipyards, research outposts, extractors, and defence systems, then assemble fleets combining frigates, corvettes, cruisers, and capital ships to map and eventually conquer neighbouring systems.